nMPyC/nmpyc/docs/source/start.rst

    res.plot()

 By default, the states and controls are displayed in two subplots.
-By passing a string as the first parameter (`=args`), the graphic can be customized.
+By passing a string as the first parameter (`=args`), the plot can be customized.
 For example, by calling

 .. code-block:: python